 Trupanion Shelter Stories

-Trupanion is full of pet-passionate people who have adopted their forever friends through local animal shelters and rescue organizations.
+Trupanion is full of pet-passionate people who adopted their forever friends through local animal shelters and rescue organizations.
 Here are a few of these lucky pets.

 Rudy was adopted from the Oregon Humane Society by Trupanion’s Chief Veterinary Officer when Rudy was 8 weeks old. - See more at: http://trupanion.com/designing-spaces#sthash.XzYGJWwA.dpuf